 The ViBe Creative District is one of our favorite spots for a romantic date night with a bit of flare.
 Start the night out with a Dinner in the ViBe District and drinks at Chesapeake Bay Distillery, who’s operating out of an old iconic surf shop in the ViBe and serving up vodka and rum, distilled and bottled in-house.
 You can sample each spirit on its own or in a prepared cocktail shooter, in a Lemon Drop or a Bloody Mary, made with their Ghost Pepper Vodka in their tasting room.

 After the tasting, head next door to Esoteric for a delicious dinner for two.
-Housed in a 1920s-era building on the Virginia Beach Historical Registry, this spot is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune and Roost Flowers.
+Housed in a 1920s-era building on the Virginia Beach Historical Registry, this spot is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune.
 The outdoor seating is draped in string lights and overlooks the garden, making for a romantic dinner on a nice evening.

 As our downtown district, Town Center is a hub for dining, nightlife, shopping, and the arts in Virginia Beach, and the perfect place for a night out with your special someone.
 Start with wine at Quirks, before grabbing a bite to eat at Zushi Japanese Bistro.
 Try the Spicy Ocean Sushi Roll, with Scottish salmon sashimi over spicy tuna and crab roll, topped with eel sauce and spicy mayo.